 4. Shanghai Town Set up in 1267 & Shanghai County in 1292

-During the early period of Song Dynasty (960 – 1279AD), the trade center was gradually moved to the northeast of Huating County and a small town came into being.
+During the early period of the Song Dynasty (960 – 1279AD), the trade center was gradually moved to the northeast of Huating County and a small town came into being.
 In 1267, Shanghai Town was established, becoming one of the seven Bureaus for Foreign Shipping.
 Later in 1292 of Yuan Dynasty (1271 – 1368), Shanghai County was set up in today’s Minhang District.

 5. Trading Center in 18th and 19th Century

-In 18th and 19th Century during end of Ming Dynasty (1368 – 1644AD) and early Qing Dynasty (1644 – 1911AD), the port of Shanghai city was known as the largest one in Southern China, becoming an important trading center.
-Besides the businessmen across the country, others merchants from Japan, Korea, Southern Asia and Arab region also engaged in trade here.
+In 18th and 19th Century during end of the Ming Dynasty (1368 – 1644AD) and early Qing Dynasty (1644 – 1911AD), the port of Shanghai city was known as the largest one in Southern China, becoming an important trading center.
+Besides businessmen across the country, other merchants from Japan, Korea, Southern Asia and Arab region also engaged in trade here.
 Shanghai County then had developed into a famous city in southeast China.
 The great business developments during this period built a foundation for future prosperity.